No mow zones

 Since the 1930s, 97% of UK's wildflower meadows have been lost or changed, leading to the threat of extinction for 87 wildflower species.
 This habitat loss has also resulted in declines in populations of pollinating insects.

-Across the borough, working with our parks contractors, Glendale, we're trialling a new management system regime for grass verges that are nature-friendly with the aim of boosting biodiversity in the area.
+Across the borough, working with our parks contractors, Glendale, we have a new management system regime for grass verges that are nature-friendly with the aim of boosting biodiversity in the area.
 In late summer, these 'no mow zones', nature-friendly verges will receive one annual cut and then be left to grow throughout the rest of the year.
 This allows plants to set seed before the cut.
 The cuttings will be removed to decrease nutrient levels of the soil which helps wildflowers, and create more diverse verges whilst providing feed for the bees, butterflies and other pollinators.

 Grass verges can act as wildlife corridors connecting habitats and greenspaces.
 They not only increase floral diversity but also provide more pollinator habitats, benefiting bees, butterflies, and other invertebrates.
 We aim to enhance biodiversity in the borough by allowing the verges to grow.

-Verges included in the scheme:
+Locations included in the scheme:

 - Bell Green raised grass area (SE26)